arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 ```

 Let's see what is going on in our `Domain::Order` class.
 First the `initialize` method.
-It builds initial state of an aggregate, a state where all begins :)
+It builds the initial state of an aggregate, a state where all begins :)
-Then we have `create` method.
+Then we have the `create` method.
 It should be used by other objects to invoke aggregate features.
 Here we should protect our invariants, check business rules do validations etc. From CQRS we know it should not return a value - it should just execute or fail (by raising error).
-In `create` method we never change state of an aggregate.
-Instead we build and apply new domain event.
+In the `create` method we never change the state of an aggregate.
+Instead we build and apply a new domain event.
 The `apply` method is defined in `AggregateRoot` module:

 ```
 #!ruby